isabella-helliwell/Challenge_10/README.md

 # 3. Summary
    The first part pf the code was given.
-For the challenge part of the code, I sued BeautifulSoup and Splinter to scrape full-resolution images of the Mars's hemisphere and also their titles.
+For the challenge part of the code, I used BeautifulSoup and Splinter to scrape full-resolution images of the Mars's hemisphere and also their titles.
    After using DevTools to inspect the webpage, and find the full resolution images of each of the hemispheres, I used jupyter notebook to write the code to check for any errors.
    After this step, I updated the scraping.py file to create a function that will scrape the hemisphere data and return the scraped data as a list of dictionaries with the url string and title for each hemisphere image.
    Finally, I modified the index.html file to access my database, and retrieve the images and titles.
    I also modified some web design attributes such as the "scrap button" color, 'Mars Data" table borders and colors.
-I also created thumbnails for the
-   4 images of the mars hemispheres.
+I added background pictures, background color and I also created thumbnails for the 4 images of the mars hemispheres.

 # 4. Result web app